nasa-jpl/captoolkit/README.md

 # captoolkit - JPL Cryosphere Altimetry Processing Toolkit

-Set of tools for processing and integrating satellite and airborne altimetry data.
+#### Set of tools for processing and integrating satellite and airborne (radar and laser) altimetry data.

 ## Credits